ericjesse/conni/README.md

 - Create a JAR containing all the necessary classes and files for the execution.

 ### Sprint 2: Logs, connection speed visualization and internationalization
-- Save the result of all the calls in a local database.
+- Save the results of all the calls in a local database.
-- Use shades of colors between orange and green to specify the current connection speed compared to the last 72 hours.
+- Use shades of colors between orange and green to specify the current connection speed compared to the  average of the last 72 hours.
 - Make the texts internationalized.
 - Add the ability to pause the checks.